auriq/essentia_docs/source/reference/loginf.rst

 ``logcnv`` breaks down each column.
 Note column three which is the numerical column.
 Since at first ``logcnv`` does not know if there is a header line, it identifies that 1/11 entries are strings, while the other 10/11 are integers.
+If you know in advance how many lines to skip at the start of a file, can can use the `-f, +n` attribute to skip the first n lines.

 This is used for determining the column specification used in other AQ commands::